Leadership Skills Clinics and Digital Badging

 Engineering Leadership Skills Clinics are action-oriented, short-term classes that build your confidence and capabilities in engineering teamwork and leadership.
 Each clinic comprises two or three interactive workshops separated by action intervals in which you will experiment with new skills and analyze the results.

-Engineering Leadership Skills Clinics offered Spring ’24 semester:
+Engineering Leadership Skills Clinics offered Fall ’24 semester:

 In addition to learning a new skill, each clinic will carry a 0.5 credit and a digital microcredential; complete six of them and earn a digital Mastery Badge in Engineering Leadership Fundamentals to display on your resume, LinkedIn, and social media pages.
 Total time commitment is 10-12 hours over 3-4 weeks.
 Each semester, clinics on several topics will be offered.
 These clinics are in-person only.